 Since the 90' there was has been a strong effort by both governments to promote political and economic relations.
 Thus, the Minister of Transport and Telecommunications of India, KP Unnikrishnan, visited Chile in 1990.
 Two years later the Minister of Agriculture of Chile visited India and, on January 13 of 1993, the first cultural agreement between both States was signed.
 Meanwhile, the first visit by an Indian President to Chile was made by HE Mr. Dayan Shanker Sharma.
 That year a Memorandum on Political consultations was signed, creating a mechanism of communication at the highest level between the authorities of both countries.
-Its fifth version was held on October 8, 2010 in Chile.
-In that occasion the Indian delegation was headed by the Ambassador Mr. Vivek Kajtu, West Secretary of the Ministry of External Affairs.
+Its fifth version was held on October 8, 2010, in Chile.
+On that occasion, the Indian delegation was headed by the Ambassador Mr. VivekKajtu, West Secretary of the Ministry of External Affairs.
 The sixth version was held in 31 October 2014 in New Delhi and the Chilean delegation was headed by Vice Minister Mr. Edgardo Riveros.
 The seventh version should take place in 2020.

 One of the most important milestones in this relationship took place with the official visit of HE Ricardo Lagos in January 2005.
 This visit was the first official visit by a Chilean President to India.
 On that occasion various agreements were signed, covering a wide range of economic and agricultural issues.
 One was the Economic Cooperation Framework Agreement through which both States expressed their intention to deepen their economic relations.
 In this context, the negotiations to sign a "Partial Scope Trade Agreement" began.
 This agreement was signed in 2006 and entered into force in 2007.